scalatra/scalatra-book/src/_15_routes.md

 Route definitions are executed as part of a Scala constructor; by matching from the bottom up, routes can be overridden in child classes.

-### Path patterns

-Path patterns add parameters to the `params` map.
-Repeated values are accessible through the `multiParams` map.

 ### Named parameters

 Route patterns may include named parameters: